Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Abstract

 \section{Abstract}

-Bipedal robots are gaining global recognition due to their potential applications and advancements in artificial intelligence, particularly through Deep Reinforcement Learning (DRL).
+Bipedal robots are gaining global recognition due to their potential applications and the rapid advancements in artificial intelligence, particularly through Deep Reinforcement Learning (DRL).
 While DRL has significantly advanced bipedal locomotion, the development of a unified framework capable of handling a wide range of tasks remains an ongoing challenge.
 This survey systematically categorises, compares, and analyses existing DRL frameworks for bipedal locomotion, organising them into end-to-end and hierarchical control schemes.
-End-to-end frameworks are evaluated based on their learning approaches, while hierarchical frameworks are examined in terms of layered structures that integrate learning-based or traditional model-based methods.
+End-to-end frameworks are evaluated based on their learning approaches, whereas hierarchical frameworks are examined in terms of their layered structures that integrate learning-based and traditional model-based methods.
 We provide a detailed evaluation of the composition, strengths, limitations, and capabilities of each framework.
-Additionally, this survey identifies key research gaps and proposes future directions aimed at creating a more integrated and efficient unified framework for bipedal locomotion, with wide-ranging applications in real-world environments.
+Furthermore, this survey identifies key research gaps and proposes future directions aimed at creating a more integrated and efficient unified framework for bipedal locomotion, with broad applicability in real-world environments.